top of page

 The Genius may be part of the sacrfiicial ritual.
 According to author Judith Weingarten:

-"The Minoan Genius is also known for carrying large beasts of all kinds to sacrifice... rarely depicted in an act of violence; though closely linked to sacrifice, the demon is only once seen to do the deed: on a seal impression from Zakro ... it slaughters a huge upright bull with sword or spear.
+"The Minoan Genius is also known for carrying large beasts of all kinds to sacrifice ... rarely depicted in an act of violence; though closely linked to sacrifice, the demon is only once seen to do the deed: on a seal impression from Zakro ... it slaughters a huge upright bull with sword or spear.

 The Genius moves indirectly on a cylinder from Kakovatos: a hero stabs an upright lion while the demon urges him on from behind."

 Rome ardently adopts the theme.
 Genii in Rome of the 1st millennium BCE appear in murals, frescoes and other art, often with human aspects and protective powers.
 The snake is a popular depiction, linked to medicine, fertility and prosperity.
-Above, Bacchus takes the position as Genius of the fertile volcanic soil of Vesuvious.
-At least he gets out of town before the big blast.

 The Genius might assume the role of plate or cup bearer to a God or, in art, a wealthy patron.
 As culture expands so does the identity and function of the Genius.
 Pairings can be for symbolic, ritual or aesthetic purposes.